WESTON STUCCO TORONTO

 · Home automation for the technophile buyers

-Existing homes may have a few advantages of their own – locations closer in to jobs and fire-sale prices for the moment.
-But as Huseyin Alanci demonstrated in his passionate blueprint for the building industry, the ownership cost of a new home, after taking into account reduced utility bills and maintenance expenses, is surely lower than that of even a short-sold existing home.
-Sam is head of the U.S. EPA’s energy efficiency program called Energy Star for Homes, and has contributed to USGBC, NAHB, and DoE programs with energy efficiency goals.
-Sam made an impassioned case for the homebuilding industry to seize the moment, elevate their craft, and permanently leave existing housing stock in the dust.
+Existing homes may have a few advantages of their own – locations closer to jobs and fire-sale prices for the moment.
+But as Huseyin Alanci demonstrated in his passionate blueprint for the building industry, the ownership cost of a new home, after taking into account reduced utility bills and maintenance expenses, is undoubtedly lower than that of even a short-sold existing home.

-But there are good signs if you look hard enough.
-Several major homebuilders in the Greater Toronto area (Mississauga, Woodbridge, ON) are using continuous insulation stucco systems Toronto on all their projects, and highlighting that feature in selling their homes.
-Of course, these “one coat stucco” systems have been in use in other markets for decades, but Title 24 and the demand for “greener” homes have driven their adoption in Southern California in recent years.
-California’s Title 24 energy code ratchets up the energy efficiency mandate on homes in 2014, with additional code cycles set to take effect in 2017 and 2020.
-By 2020, California’s Title 24 will likely mandate Zero Net Energy home performance.
-Forward-thinking homebuilders will get there sooner and establish their brands as synonymous with energy-efficiency, much as Mercedes has with car safety.
+But there are promising signs if you look hard enough.
+Several major homebuilders in the Greater Toronto area (Mississauga, Woodbridge, ON) are using continuous insulation stucco systems in Toronto on all their projects, and highlighting that feature in selling their homes.
+Of course, these “one coat stucco” systems have been in use in other markets for decades, but Title 24 and the demand for “greener” homes have driven their adoption in Southern Toronto in recent years.

 Weston Stucco Toronto Blog!